syamlal/JFreeType2/README.md

 <h2>Testing</h2>

-This library is currently under development and has only limited testing.
+I tested this library on Windows (x86 and x64), Mac OS X (x86_64) and Ubuntu (x86_64) so far.
+It seems to work well enough.
+(Ubuntu needed LD_PRELOAD environment variable set aganst libfreetype.so in order to work.
+This might be a bug or an odd Linux quirk.
+It works fine on Windows and Mac without that.)

+A test project is included which you can run from Eclipse or some other reputable IDE if you want to test the library is working properly.

 <h2>Including JFreeType2 in a Project</h2>

-The project is still in flux and as such there is currently no release.
-Once the first work has been done, there will be an 'unstable' 0.1 snapshot release which will be made available from <b>maven.ginever.net</b> for inclusion in public projects.
-Here's an example on how to add it to a Gradle build script:
+The project is still in flux.
+There is an 'unstable' 0.1 snapshot release available from <b>maven.ginever.net</b> for inclusion in public projects, but using it isn't recommended right now.
+Nevertheless, here's an example on how to add it to a Gradle build script:

     repositories {
     	maven {